ELELAB/CAncer-bioMarker-Prediction-Pipeline-CAMPP/README.md

 contacts for software/scripts: thilde@cancer.dk, elenap@cancer.dk

-The pipeline consists of three R scrips which are currently run from the linux command-line using flags.
-The scrips are named:
+The pipeline consists of two R scripts, which are currently run from the terminal command-line using flags.
+The scripts are named:

-                                  CAMPPInstall.R
                                   CAMPPFunctions.R
                                   CAMPP.R

-The CAMPPInstall.R script is run the first time the pipeline is used to ensure that all needed R-packages are installed.

 The CAMPPFunctions.R script contains custum functions used for analysis and is sourced within the CAMPP.R.
 The CAMPPFunctions.R script should be located in the folder from which the pipeline is run.

-The CAMPP.R script acts as the actual pipeline and is run with flags from the linux command-line.
+The CAMPP.R script acts as the actual pipeline and is run with flags from the command-line.
 The flag -h is implemented for user help.

+The pipeline automatically checks for R-package dependencies and installs them if needed.
+However, as R-package updates may potentially break the code, we also provide the user with a "renv" library freeze (renv.lock).
+The user can specify running CAMPP with renv by setting the flag -e to "stable".
+See CAMPP Manual for specifics on this.

 Data example used in the CAMPPManual.pdf is located at https://github.com/ELELAB/N-glycan-TIF with the original publication, in the folder https://github.com/ELELAB/N-glycan-TIF/tree/master/Data/DataExamples.